mattermost/docs/source/install/install-kubernetes-mattermost.rst

     "MM_SQLSETTINGS_DATASOURCEREPLICAS", "Connection string to read replicas of the database.", "false" "DB_CONNECTION_CHECK_URL", "The URL used for checking that the database is accessible.", "false"

-Example Secret for AWS Aurora compatible with PostgreSQL:
+Example secret for AWS Aurora compatible with PostgreSQL:

 .. code-block:: yaml